nickknapton12/PortfolioSite/README.md

 # This is my portfolio web site!

 I built this website to showcase some of my projects and give a way to contact me!
-This is currently still a work in progress as I have been building it while learning HTML, CSS and JavaScript, while studying software engineering at university.
+This is currently still a work in progress as I have been building it while learning HTML, CSS and JavaScript, and while studying software engineering at university.

 # What I learned and plan to learn for this project: